-SmartestEnergy Business Limited is a next generation energy company, driving a smarter transition to a net carbon zero future.
-Two companies make up our UK corporate group: SmartestEnergy Limited ('SEL') and SmartestEnergy Business Limited ('SEBL').
+SmartestEnergy Limited is a next generation energy company, driving a smarter transition to a net carbon zero future.
+Two companies make up our UK corporate group: SmartestEnergy Limited ('SEL') and SmartestEnergy Business Limited ('SEBL'), with our Global corporate group extending into Australia (SmartestEnergy Australia Pty Ltd) and the United States (SmartestEnergy US LLC).
 With the support of our shareholder Marubeni Corporation (one of Japan's largest trading and investment companies), we are a stable, well-resourced business group, with an independent voice to recommend what is best for our customers.